Making assistive technology decisions: assistive technology for students who have a vision impairment

-The fourth course in our series on the theme of making assistive technology decisions.
+One of four courses on the theme of making assistive technology decisions.
 While it is useful if you have some understanding of the experiences of students who have a vision impairment, those new to the field are welcome.
 In this course, the term vision impairment includes students who are blind, have low/partial vision and those with cerebral vision impairment (CVI).

 Suitable for those seeking an introduction to assistive technology for VI students in further and higher education, there will also be opportunities for more experienced practitioners to reflect on or enhance their existing practice.
 Supporting materials will be provided.